cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 1. In the ***Configuration*** Menu, click on ***Add a New Catalog Item***

 1. Chose the Catalog Item Type.
-For this example we want to use HEAT on OpenStack which is an Orchestration provider, so click on ***OpenShift Template***
+For this example we want to use OpenShift, so click on ***OpenShift Template***

     ![select catalog item type](../../common/img/select-catalog-item-type-openshift.png)